-For the last two years I’ve helped the amazing team at the Naenae Clubhouse with their entries for the 48 hour film competition.
+Over 2016-2018 I helped the amazing team at the Naenae Clubhouse with a series of entries for the 48 hour film competition.

 The Naenae Clubhouse is a centre for youth to gather after school and build their skills in tech, music, crafts, and loads of other things.
-It’s an incredible place and I am honoured to have met the great people there, young ones and adults both!
+It’s an incredible place and I am honoured to have met the great people there, both youth and adults!

 The 48 Hour Film Contest is a longstanding NZ competition where teams are challenged to make a short film from scratch in 48 hours.
 It’s a lot of fun and I’ve been part of some great efforts over the years.

-For the 2016 and 2017 competitions I came in as a screenwriter – my role was to step in on Friday night, lead the conversation with everyone about what our story would be, and then hash out a shooting script to start work on Saturday morning.
+For the 2016, 2017 and 2018 competitions I came in as a screenwriter/story leader.
+My role was to step in on Friday night, lead the conversation with everyone about what our story would be, and then hash out a shooting script to start work on Saturday morning.
 The rest of the team would then do the actual hard work of filming and editing without me – they all worked about a hundred times more than I did!